LyubomirNachev/VFD20-1303/README.md

 <img src="./exapmle_connection_3.png" alt="Alt text" title="example_connection_3">

-I should mention that I have not connected the 3.3V from the arduino to the display I have also connected an schottky diode with a voltage drop of 0.3V which gives the display the exact 3V that it needs.
+I should mention that I have not connected the 3.3V from the arduino to the display I have also connected a schottky diode with a voltage drop of 0.3V which gives the display the exact 3V that it needs.